beyony/jitlab/README.md

 DONE # 3. feature: change tags of merge request with cli menu

+# 3.2 ask ticket type: Bug, Feature, Docu, Refactoring

+# 3.3 ask for other branch dependencies: 'is this MR releated to other branches or MRs?'

-# 4. feature: move issue to next column
+# 4. move issue to next column

 # 5. send slack message or email if critical release blocker